QuTech-Delft/OpenQL/docs/mapping.rst

 Initial Placement
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-After initialization and configuration, ``Initial Placement`` is started.
+After initialization and configuration, initial placement is started.
 See the start of :ref:`mapping` of a description of initial placement.
 Since initial placement may take a lot of computer time, provisions have been implemented to time it out;
 this comes in use during benchmark runs.